JstudS/RN-testApp/README.md

 AVD tested: Pixel 8.

-Use npm start to run App.
+Use "npm start" to run App.